pmellis/Legal_Analytics/Final_Project/Koontz.Analysis.md

 11   WOLFSON              67        1459        0.059
 ```

-*Note:* This function also allws us to determine total sentences and words spoken.
+*Note:* This function also allows us to determine total sentences and words spoken.

 To plot: